melvinotieno/pigeon_generator/README.md

 - `base_path`: A base path to be prepended to all provided output paths.
 - `skip_outputs`: The platforms to skip generating outputs for.
 Options include: `dart`, `dart_test`, `java`, `kotlin`, `swift`, `objc`, `cpp`, `gobject`, `ast`.
 - `out_folder`: The folder that will be appended to all output paths.
 - `out_template`: The template for the generated file name.
-The default is `name.g.extension` where `name` is the name of the pigeon file and `extension` is the platform specific extension.
-Example for the pigeon file named `test.dart`, the generated file for kotlin will be `Test.g.kt`.
+The default is `name.g.extension` where `name` is the name of the pigeon file and `extension` is the platform-specific extension.
+Example for the pigeon file named `test.dart`, the generated file for Kotlin will be `Test.g.kt`.

 ### 3. Run the generator